ModiaSim/ModiaBase.jl/README.md

 ModiaBase is part of [ModiaSim](https://modiasim.github.io/docs/).

+ModiaBase is usually used via [Modia](https://github.com/ModiaSim/Modia.jl).

 ModiaBase provides basic algorithms and functionality that is needed for equation-based modeling to transform a (potentially high-index) Differential-Algebraic Equation system (DAE), to an Ordinary Differential Equation system in state space form (ODE).
-It is used by [TinyModia](https://github.com/ModiaSim/TinyModia.jl), but can also be utilized in another context.
+It is used by [Modia](https://github.com/ModiaSim/Modia.jl), but can also be utilized in another context.
 Especially the following functionality is provided:

 - Find a variable assignment of an equation system, in order